Khris Davis lets Make-A-Wish kid sign jersey, slugs long HR

 OAKLAND, Calif.
-(AP) — Khris Davis asked a young fan from the Make-A-Wish Foundation to sign his jersey, then slugged a mighty home run for the Oakland Athletics against the Texas Rangers on Monday night.
+(AP) — Khris Davis asked a young fan from the Make-A-Wish Foundation to sign his jersey, then slugged a mighty home run for the Oakland Athletics in a 9-0 win against the Texas Rangers on Monday night.

-Davis let Anthony Slocumb print his name in blue ink on Davis’ white jersey, then wore the uniform while hitting his 37th home run in the third inning.
-Slocumb was at the Coliseum with a group from the Make-A-Wish Foundation.
+Davis let 10-year-old Oakland sixth-grader Anthony Slocumb print his name in blue ink on Davis’ white jersey, then wore the uniform while hitting his 37th home run in the third inning.
+Slocumb, in remission from a rare cancer called Langerhans cell histiocytosis, was at the Coliseum with a group from the Make-A-Wish Foundation’s Greater Bay Area chapter.
+His mother, Natalie Sanchez, was delighted by Davis’ gesture.

-Davis’ shot was estimated at 438 feet.
-It came off starter Bartolo Colon and clanked off a window in the suite-level in left-center.
+“I thought about him around the bases.
+There’s not a better feeling than hitting a home run, so hopefully he got some excitement and joy from watching that,” Davis said.
+“They’re really the stars. … He was excited.
+I could tell that he was just happy to be here and wanted to have some fun.
+It was amazing, the look on his face.”

 Most Read Sports Stories